m-svo/reminder/README.md

 # reminder
 Email reminder in Python to execute as cron job
 This is a small personal project, so may not work for everyone.
-`reminder.py` reads tasks from `list.markdown` by `date.month` only, so it is best used for recurring reminders, like birthdays, taxes, etc.
+`reminder.py` reads tasks from `list.markdown` by `date.month` or `date` only, so it is best used for recurring reminders, like birthdays, taxes, rent etc.
 If there are tasks for today, email is generated and sent.
 Regardless of the above, log is written to `/var/log/python_reminder/log` every time `reminder.py` has executed successfully.